Meh: Popularization

 As early as 1992, meh appeared in a Usenet posting in a discussion referring to the television series Melrose Place.

 Meh's popularity surged after its use on the American animated television series The Simpsons.
 It was first used in the 1994 episode "Sideshow Bob Roberts", when a librarian reacts to Lisa's surprise that voting records are not classified.
 It also appeared later in "Lisa's Wedding" after Marge weaves the words "Hi Bart" on a loom to try to pique her son's interest in weaving, to which he responds "meh".
 In the 2001 episode "Hungry, Hungry Homer", Lisa spells out the word for emphasis ("M-E-H"), after Homer tries to interest her (Lisa) and Bart into going to the theme park "Blockoland".

 American lexicographer Benjamin Zimmer wrote in 2006, "Whatever Yiddish origins the interjection might have had, they have been lost in post-Simpsons usage."
-Zimmer contacted Simpsons writer John Swartzwelder, who was responsible for "Hungry Hungry Homer", who said "I had originally heard the word from an advertising writer named Howie Krakow back in 1970 or 1971 who insisted it was the funniest word in the world."
+Zimmer contacted Simpsons writer John Swartzwelder, who said "I had originally heard the word from an advertising writer named Howie Krakow back in 1970 or 1971 who insisted it was the funniest word in the world" and "I got the impression it was already very old when Howie told it to me."
 Zimmer also contacted the writers of the other two episodes but they could not remember where they had heard the word.

 Lexicographer Grant Barrett wrote about meh and d'oh, another Simpsons catchphrase: "I suspect they're both just transcribed versions of oral speech, which has any number of single-syllable sounds that mean a variety of things".

-Even mainstream publications have adopted usage of meh.
-The word's first mainstream print usage occurred in Canadian newspaper the Edmonton Sun in 2003: "Ryan Opray got voted off Survivor.
+The first mainstream print usage of meh occurred in the Canadian newspaper Edmonton Sun in 2003: "Ryan Opray got voted off Survivor.
 Meh".
 In December 2009, meh was included in the BBC News Online list of 20 words which defined the decade.
 On October 14, 2013, ABC News posted on their website under headlines: US Government Shuts Down, World Says, 'Meh'.
 The New York Times's The One Page Magazine now features a "meh" list.

 Meh.com, a daily deals website from Woot founder Matt Rutledge, debuted on July 9, 2014.
 Rutledge paid $100,000 for the meh.com domain in June 2014.